 So you know how to use Snapchat, take your photos and selfies, and shoot your videos, but now you want more.
-You're looking to add some emojis, play around with filters, adjust the text, maybe even draw sketches.
+You're looking to add some emojis and Bitmojis, play around with filters, add captions, maybe even draw sketches.
 Here's how you do all that!

 - How to add emoji and stickers in Snapchat

 - How to add filters in Snapchat

 - How to adjust text in Snapchat

 - How to draw sketches in Snapchat